JWST COMPASS: Insights into the Systematic Noise Properties of NIRSpec/G395H From a Uniform Reanalysis of Seven Transmission Spectra: Conclusions

 \section{Conclusions}

 We have carried out independent reductions of the first seven targets from the COMPASS program using the \texttt{ExoTiC-JEDI} code.
 We introduce a systematics model that accounts for variations in the trace morphology via the principal components of the relative pixel flux timeseries.
-We demonstrate that this systematics model reduces red noise in the residuals of the white light curves and improves the Akaike and Bayesian information criteria, with the improvement being particularly profound for the observations with three groups per integration.
+We demonstrate that this systematics model reduces red noise in the residuals of the white light curves and improves the Akaike and Bayesian information criteria for low group-number observations.
 An analysis of the posteriors from the white light curve fitting confirms that the systematic effects are largest for the three-group observations.
 We also observe that the NRS1 detector suffers from systematics to a greater degree than NRS2.

 We then carried out spectral light curve fitting.
 For the three-group observations we used the same 6-vector systematics model used on the white light curves to fit each spectral bin.
 For group numbers greater than three we found that the use of the full systematics model decreased the precision of the spectrum without substantially effecting its shape (see Figure \ref{fig:pca_comparison}), so we elected not to use the PCA-based systematics model for these observations, since the use of the more complex model slightly decreases the precision of the spectrum (see Figure \ref{fig:error_comparison}).
 For targets with multiple visits we simultaneously fit all the available transits to produce a single spectrum for each planet.